-The graphics are very impressive on all 8bit versions and particularly on the Commodore 64.
+GRAPHICS / SOUND The graphics are very impressive on all 8bit versions and even more impressive on the Commodore 64.
 The Commodore version is superior in terms of coloring while the varied sprites are smoothly animated.
-The landscapes have lots of color while retaining great details to make convincing scenes (animated boats, benches, trees, indoor buildings, lakes etc)!
-Note that the game looks way better even when compared to the Amstrad CPC version (running in higher 320x200 resolution but using only black and white in the main gameplay area much like the Sinclair ZX version).
-As far as the sound, the C64 version offers a magnificent intro and 13 in-game tunes (although most of them are repetitive).
-There no sound FX though.
-Note that the CPC and ZX versions are ... soundless during gameplay, featuring only a main menu tune, while the BBC Micro version has in-game sound FX.
+The landscapes have lots of colors while retaining great details to make convincing scenes (animated boats, trees, indoor rooms, lakes etc)!
+Note that the game looks way better than any other 8bit counterpart.
+To the game's sound, the C64 version offers a great intro tune and 13 different in-game tunes (although most of them are repetitive).
+There are no sound effects though(!)